-Dr. Stef J. Koppelman, Adjunct Professor
+Dr. Stef J. Koppelman, Adjunct Faculty

 |Dr. Koppelman was appointed as an adjunct faculty member of University of Nebraska-Lincoln in 2008.
 Based in the Netherlands, he supervises several FARRP projects that are either running at Nebraska or at external laboratories.
 Next to his courtesy faculty membership he is the general scientific advisor for DBV Technologies, a French-based biotech company developing therapies for allergies.
 The central theme of his work is allergen characterization, which he also practiced in his previous jobs at Dutch entities (HAL Allergy, the Dutch institution TNO, and the University Medical Centre, Utrecht, the Netherlands).
 A particular field of interest is detection and quantification of allergens in food products, and how this may be affected by food processing.
 Dr. Koppelman developed several assays for allergen detection, making use of well characterized, purified allergens.|

 - M.Sc.
 Biochemistry, University of Utrecht, the Netherlands